Ney Elias: Education

-He born in Widmore, Bromley, Kent on 10 February 1844, was the second son of Ney Elias (died 1891) of Kensington.
+He was born in Widmore, Bromley, Kent on 10 February 1844, was the second son of Ney Elias (died 1891) of Kensington.

 Educated in London, Paris, and Dresden, he became in 1865 a fellow of the Royal Geographical Society and studied geography and surveying under the society's instructors.

 Travels

 In 1866, he went to Shanghai in the employment of a mercantile house; and in 1868 volunteered to lead an expedition and examine the old and new courses of the Hoang-ho.
 His account of this journey was published in the Royal Geographical Society's Journal in a paper which gave, Sir Roderick Murchison said, for the first time accurate information about the diversion of the Yellow River.

-In July 1872, accompanied by one Chinese servant, Elias started on a journey across the Gobi desert, travelling nearly 2,500 miles from the great wall to the Russian frontier, and thence another 2,300 miles to Nizhny Novgorod.
+In July 1872, accompanied by one Chinese servant, Elias started on a journey across the Gobi Desert, travelling nearly 2,500 miles from the great wall to the Russian frontier, and thence another 2,300 miles to Nizhny Novgorod.
 The geographical results of the journey were summed up by Elias in a paper for the Royal Geographical Society.
 It was accomplished at a time when the Chinese provinces traversed were overrun by the Tungani rebels.
 For many weeks Elias travelled in constant apprehension of attack; he had scarcely any sleep; and when he reached the Siberian frontier, the Russian officers stared at him as if he had dropped from the sky.
 By no means a robust man, his indomitable will and silent courage carried him through all the perils of the way; while the accuracy of his observation and the scientific value of his record earned the highest approval of authorities like Sir Henry Rawlinson and Sir Henry Yule.
 Elias received the Founder's Medal of the Royal Geographical Society (26 May 1873), and on the recommendations of Rawlinson and Sir Bartle Frere, his services were retained by the government of India.

 Nominated an extra attaché to the Calcutta foreign office on 20 March 1874, Elias was appointed in September 1874 assistant to the resident at Mandalay; and shortly afterwards second in command of the overland mission to China, which turned back, owing to the murder of Augustus Raymond Margary.